Code4HR/hrt-bus-api/scripts/README.md

 Downloads GTFS data and loads one day's schedule into the database.
 Realtime data from HRT is relative to schedule data, so this data is necessary to correct interpret realtime data.

-If `daysRelativeToToday` is not specified, it defaults to `1`, which means that the schedule for the following day is loaded.
-To load the current day's data, run `python gtfs.py 0`.
+If `daysRelativeToToday` is not specified, it defaults to `0`, which means that the schedule for the current day is loaded.

 ## FTP